UniMath/agda-unimath/src/foundation/computational-identity-types.lagda.md

 ```

 Using the fact that the recusion principles of both the yoneda identity types
-and the judgmentally involutive identity types can be defined to compute
+and the strictly involutive identity types can be defined to compute
 judgmentally, we obtain a judgmentally computing recursion principle for the
 computational identity types as well.